edward-shen/MMM-pages/readme.md

 ```
 This would cause the module to change show that you are on page 3.

-You can also just send `PAGE_INCREMENT` or `PAGE_DECREMENT` without any payloads
+Sending a `PAGE_INCREMENT` or `PAGE_DECREMENT` without any parameters will
- (or with, but it will be ignored) to have the module change the displayed page
- by one.
+increase or decrease the page by one.
+Attaching a valid payload to the
+aforementioned notifications will increase or decrease the pages by that amount.
+Remember that this module **strictly checks** for a number.

 This module keeps internal track of how many pages you have, defined by your
 config in the config file.
 There is no way to dynamically change the pages you